Varunversion1/Varunversion1.github.io/_posts/2019-10-06-varun-first-week.md

 ---

 > Started from **nothing** and now I know how to make a static webpage in Github using Jekyll and Markdown, here's how i went about it.
-> First learned the basics of Creating and hosting a page on Github using [This Tutorial](http://jmcglone.com/guides/github-pages/)
+> First learned the basics of Creating and hosting a page on Github using [Guide to hosting on Github](http://jmcglone.com/guides/github-pages/)
 >
 >This was my [first attempt at the page](https://varunversion1.github.io) basically adapting the tutorial to my needs.
 >